eCDKEY/dmil.github.io/index.md

 I'm the _Chief of Staff_ for [State Representative Tom Oliverson](http://www.house.state.tx.us/members/member-page/?district=130).
 I research ideas, develop policy, and pass legislation.

-I am also currently the Curator of the _Austin Hub of Global Shapers - An Initiative of the World Economic Forum_, a board member of the Austin Symphonys young professional committee the _Austin BATS_, a volunteer consultant with _Texas Emgage_, and a Volunteer Co-Chair of the _Texas Book Festival_.
+I am also currently the _Curator_ of the [Austin Hub of Global Shapers](http://www.austinshapers.com/) - an initiative of the World Economic Forum, a _board member_ of the Austin Symphony Orchestras young professional group the [Austin Symphony BATS](http://www.austinsymphony.org/about/organizations/symphony-bats/), and a _Volunteer Co-Chair_ of the [Texas Book Festival](https://www.texasbookfestival.org/).

 Passionate about good governance that prioritizes people, encouraging voting and civic participation, Houston sports teams, Liverpool FC, reading books, and visiting a new state and a new country every year.